Let’s tackle student editing! Teaching students to edit their writing can be accomplished!

 Editing: the goal

 That is what student editing should be, but it does take work to get students to that point.
 At the start of the semester, I am specific with student editing and become less specific as we progress.
-Here is how I manage student editing.
+I do share my goal with students so they know what we are working toward.

 Setting the stage

-I begin with encouragement and understanding.
-Teaching students to edit their writing requires modeling!
+I begin with encouragement, terms, metaphors, and understanding.
+Next, teaching students to edit their writing requires modeling to set the stage!
 I model editing to set the standard for students because the editing portion may be the most difficult in that writers already understand their messages.
 Objectively looking at a piece of your writing and determining if your writing best communicates your message by following standard conventions, rules, and expectations. . .

 I acknowledge with students that editing might be a big struggle.
 Looking through an editing list, I think we can acknowledge with students that this process is tough!

 Use domain-specific vocabulary during student editing.
+Reference subjects and verbs, commas with introductory phrases, and more.
 Be positive that students can apply their knowledge to writing.
-Show students you are willing to help them.
+Finally, show students you are willing to help them.

 Making a list